 Examples of famous live albums:

 - The Allman Brothers Band: At Fillmore East.
-Eat A Peach partially counts, as half of it was done in the studio while the other half (mostly the 30-minute epic "Mountain Jam") is live.
+Eat a Peach partially counts, as half of it was done in the studio while the other half (mostly the 33-minute epic "Mountain Jam") is live.

 - Animal Collective: Hollinndagain, a unusual example in that the album consists entirely of original material that cannot be found on any studio albums — with the exception of "Lablakely Dress" which appears on Danse Manatee.
 Because of this, some consider it to be the band's third album.

-- The Beatles: Their album Let It Be, the soundtrack to the concert film Let It Be was supposed to be this, with the band rehearsing and recording their new songs live.
+- The Beatles: Their album Let It Be, the soundtrack to the concert film Let It Be, was supposed to be this, with the band rehearsing and recording their new songs live.
 The sniping and tension within the band (as well as the creative funk John Lennon was mired in at this time) led to several songs being dubbed or altered in the studio, most infamously Paul's "The Long and Winding Road".
 However, despite all the band's problems seven tracks were still laid down live: "I've Got a Feeling", "One After 909" and "I Dig a Pony" from the Apple rooftop performance, and "Get Back", "Two of Us", "Dig It" and "Maggie Mae" from studio performances.
 The entirety of the Apple rooftop concert, meanwhile, has gone on to become one of the most bootlegged of all the Beatles' material.

 - Most of Please Please Me was this.
 After the band's second single, "Please Please Me", shot to the top of the UK charts, EMI wanted an album in a hurry.
 The Beatles and George Martin convened in the studio on February 11, 1963 and over a little less than ten hours recorded ten more songs, which were added to the A and B sides of the first two singles and put out as an album.
 The original plan was to record the band actually performing at a local club, but sound issues hampered this.

 - The Beatles' only official live concert album released was of their two performances at the Hollywood Bowl (each recorded a year apart).
 Unfortunately, despite producer George Martin's best efforts, much of the master tapes were deemed unlistenable, and the sound quality was just absymal in general.
 It wasn't re-released until 2016, when a remastered, remixed, and expanded version from newly discovered tapes came out in concert with the documentary Eight Days A Week.

 - The only other official live Beatles album is Live at the BBC, a compilation of The Beatles' live performances (with some chatter) on BBC radio programs.
 Amusingly enough, since many of the master tapes from these performances had been erased or taped over, Apple had to rely heavily on bootleggersnote for much of the material on the album, leading to widely varying sound quality from song to song.